multiOTP/SMSGatewayApp/README.md

 Response codes of `400` and above will be treated as errors.

-If the response's `Content-Type` header is set to `application/json`, `cht-gateway` will attempt to parse the body as JSON.
+If the response's `Content-Type` header is set to `application/json`, `smsgateway` will attempt to parse the body as JSON.
 The following structure is expected:

 	{
 		"error": true,
 		"message": <String: error message>
 	}

-The `message` property may be logged and/or displayed to users in the `cht-gateway` UI.
+The `message` property may be logged and/or displayed to users in the `smsgateway` UI.

 #### Other response codes